qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ======================

 |overlay| The :guilabel:`QGIS Server` tab consists of :guilabel:`Description`,
-:guilabel:`Attribution`, :guilabel:`MetadataURL`, :guilabel:`LegendUrl`
+:guilabel:`Attribution`, :guilabel:`MetadataURL`, and :guilabel:`LegendUrl` sections.
-and :guilabel:`Properties` sections.

-In the :guilabel:`Properties` section, you get general information about the layer, including specifics about the type and location, number of features, feature type, and editing capabilities.
-The :guilabel:`Extents` table provides you with information on the layer extent and the :guilabel:`Layer Spatial Reference System`, which is information about the CRS of the layer.
-This can provide a quick way to get useful information about the layer.

-Additionally, you can add or edit a title and abstract for the layer in the :guilabel:`Description` section.
+You can add or edit a title and abstract for the layer in the :guilabel:`Description` section.
 It's also possible to define a :guilabel:`Keyword list` here.
 These keyword lists can be used in a metadata catalog.
 If you want to use a title from an XML metadata file,